Bayesian nonparametric analysis for the detection of spikes in noisy calcium imaging data: Simulation study

 Focusing on the classification of each time point as a spike or not, Figure~\ref{fig:boxplots_rates} summarizes the misclassification rate for all competing methods under the three scenarios.
 The results of the $50$ replications are summarized using boxplots.
 For our fCAM, we report only the results obtained with $h_{A1} = h_{A2} = 8$ as those obtained for the other choices are essentially equivalent.
 The rates are small in absolute value and broadly comparable across the different methods, thus confirming that all the competing models are effective in detecting the spikes.

-However, the proposed fCAM not only enables the detection of spikes but also allows to conduct inference on the clustering structure.
+However, the proposed fCAM not only enables the detection of spikes but also allows us to conduct inference on the clustering structure.
 Therefore, we report on its ability to identify the clustering structure.
 Figure~\ref{fig:rand_index} reports the adjusted Rand index~\citep{rand1971,hubert1985} computed on both the observational and the distributional clusters for $h_{A1} = h_{A2} = 8$ (results for other settings are similar).
 Values of the adjusted Rand index close to 1 denote that the identified structure resemble the true clustering.
 While for the observational clusters the results are broadly comparable, for the distributional clusters, the performance of the proposed fCAM is uniformly superior.
 In addition, the variability of the results generally appears to be drastically smaller for the fCAM, thus providing evidence of greater efficiency.
+This is consistent to the results of \citet{fruhwirthschnatter2020} where the generalized mixture of finite mixtures is compared to a standard Dirichlet process mixture model.

+From a computational point of view, the proposed algorithm is clearly more demanding than the optimization methods of~\citet{jewell2019} and~\citet{friedrich2017}.
+However, the computing time is comparable to the slice sampler adopted for the CAM, and in general a full run requires just few minutes on a Linux machine with an i7-7700HQ 3.8 GHz Intel processor, 8 GB RAM, running R 4.1.0.
+For example, for a calcium trace of length 50,000, the computing time of the proposed method is around 2 minutes.
+Indeed, our experience suggests that the main factor affecting the computing time is the length of the series.
+In general, in the analysis of spike activity, we expect the number of clusters to be small and -- in particular -- much smaller than the number of observations.